SAP/credential-digger/README.md

-Then, execute the steps 1. and 2. as described in the installation section above on the machine running the db, and execute the steps described in the "build from scratch" section on the machine running the client.
+Then, execute the steps 1. and 2. as described in the installation section above on the machine running the db, and execute the steps described in the "build from scratch" section on the machine running the client (or install the client with `pip`).

 In case the db and the client/ui run on separate machines, the port of the db must be exposed.

-In case the ui must be run on a dedicated machine, update the `.env` as needed, and run:
+In case the UI must be run on a dedicated machine, update the `.env` as needed, and run:
 ```bash
 sudo docker-compose up --build credential_digger